 Steps in Making an Authentic Paella

-Then, they’ll heat the olive oil in a paella pan over medium heat and stir in the garlic, Salmorra, and rice, stirring lightly to coat the rice with the other ingredients, and cooking it for 3 minutes.
+Then, they’ll heat the olive oil in a paella pan over medium heat and stir in the garlic, Salmorra, and rice, stirring lightly with a wooden spoon to coat the rice with the other ingredients, and cooking it for 3 minutes.

 Then, they’ll add in the saffron, bay leaf, parsley, chicken stock, and lemon zest, bring it to a boil and then reduce the heat to medium-low.

 Meanwhile, in a separate skillet, the cook heats 2 tablespoons of olive oil over medium heat, stirs in the marinated chicken or vegetables and onions and cooks it for 5 minutes.

 The key to a delicious and authentic paella is in the process of cooking it.
 The pan should be shaken gently while the paella is cooking to evenly distribute the ingredients, allowing all sections to cook evenly.

-The secret to the most delicious paella?
+🌟 The secret to the most delicious paella?
 The best paella features a firm socarrat, the crust of crispy rice stuck to the bottom of the paella pan.

 Without a socarrat, it’s not an authentic paella and instead is a just a rather soggy mixture of rice and meat or seafood.

-Types of Paella
+Main Types of Paella

 Although the most traditional Valencian Paella was originally prepared with rabbit and snails (and even eel), as eating habits became more sophisticated and other ingredients more readily available, Valencians started adding other types of meat and ingredients to their rice dishes.

-Expect to see seafood paella, mixed paella, black paella, vegetarian paella, white paella, lobster paella, and fideua, a noodle paella on menus around town.
+Expect to see seafood paella, mixed paella, black paella, vegetarian paella, white paella, spiny lobster paella, and fideua, a noodle paella on menus around town.

 Let’s take a closer look at some of the variations of paella you’ll find in Valencia restaurants.

-Seafood Paella (Paella Marinera)
+Seafood Paella (Paella Marinera or Paella de Marisco)

 This one best defines Mediterranean cuisine as the seafood imparts a taste of the ocean.
 This paella is usually prepared with prawns, squid, mussels and clams.

 A meat paella is a typical Sunday paella in Spain.
 It’s cooked with chicken and a generous amount of black pepper and paprika as well as red peppers and peas so that the meat absorbs all the flavours.

 Fideua or Noodle Paella

 Fideua is essentially paella made with short spaghetti noodles instead of rice.
 Like rice paella, it is also cooked in a big paella pan.

 The base of this paella is a wonderful mix of fish stock and tomato-pepper sauce that the spaghetti noodles soak up as it cooks.

 Then fish and seafood are added.
-Fideua is a comforting dish in cold weather but also light enough for warm weather.
+An especially popular traditional Catalan food in Barcelona, fideua is a comforting dish to enjoy in cold weather.